py-lidbox/lidbox/examples/common-voice/README.md

 **Note** there's also a [notebook](./common-voice-4.ipynb) example on how to use the [API](/lidbox/api.py).

-3. Run the `lidbox` end-to-end pipeline
+3. Run the `lidbox` end-to-end pipeline.
+The training should take a few minutes if you have a decent GPU, but might require up to 30 minutes on a CPU.
+Early stopping is used based on the validation loss.

         lidbox e2e -v config.yaml
     You can enable debug mode by setting the environment variable `LIDBOX_DEBUG=true`, but note that this generates a lot of output.